Modern Slavery Act Statement

 - A Contractor Code of Conduct for maintenance and service requirements.

 We intend to take the following further steps to combat slavery and human trafficking:

-• Ensure training module has been completed by all relevant employees.
+- Continue to ensure the training in Modern Slavery and Employee Code of Conduct has been completed by all relevant employees.

-• Update our assessment vs. ISO 26000:2020 Guidance on social responsibility within our business, including standards relating to labour practices and human rights.
-This statement is made to comply with the transparency provision of the Modern Slavery Act 2015 (section 54(1)) and constitutes our slavery and human trafficking statement for the financial year ending 29 March 2020.
-This statement is delayed due to resource restrictions as a result of the COVID-19 pandemic.
+- This statement is made to comply with the transparency provision of the Modern Slavery Act 2015 (section 54(1)) and constitutes our slavery and human trafficking statement for the financial year ending 31st December 2023.

 Signed for and on behalf of Farrow & Ball by